 Sydney Observatory, (1858) occupies a heritage-listed sandstone building in The Rocks on Observatory Hill.
 It boasts panoramic views of Sydney Harbour.
 The Observatory is set amongst a beautiful garden which recreate the original layout and vegetation of formal 1880's gardens.

 Sydney Observatory is one of the most significant sites in Australia’s scientific history.
 It has a central role in the history of timekeeping, meteorology and astronomy.

 Daytime tours explore the southern sky via telescope.
 A clear day offers visibility of the Sun, possibly the Moon and Venus.
-The tour concludes with a Planetarium trip across the universe.

 The Observatory is free to walk around the grounds, fort remains and exhibitions.

 Bookings essential for night or day telescope tours.

 Due to current advice on public gatherings, please contact the host of this event to confirm it is proceeding as planned.

 Caters for people who use a wheelchair.